 How long does child support last in Texas?

 Generally, support continues until the child turns 18 or graduates from high school, whichever is later.
-It can extend indefinitely for a child with a disability that requires ongoing care.
+It can also extend indefinitely for a child with a disability that requires ongoing care.
 The obligation also ends if the child marries, is emancipated, or passes away.

 WE WILL SPEAK FOR YOUR RIGHTS